WyzleDev/Country_Informator/README.md

 # Country_Informator

-Simple CLI tool that allows you to search information about country you enter.
+Simple CLI tool that allows you to search information about country you specify.